 The goal of treatment for a heart attack is to ease pain, restore blood flow to the coronary artery, preserve the heart muscle function, and prevent death.
 Treatment may include:

 IV (intravenous) therapy.
-Medicines such as nitroglycerin and morphine are given through a tube into a vein.
+Medicines, such as nitroglycerin and morphine, are given through a tube into a vein for pain relief and to relax the heart arteries.

 Oxygen therapy.
 This treatment can give the damaged heart muscle more oxygen.

 Fibrinolytic therapy.
-Medicine is given by IV to dissolve the blood clot, restoring blood flow.
+Medicine is given by an intravenous line (IV) to dissolve the blood clot, restoring blood flow.

-Antithrombin or antiplatelet therapy with aspirin or clopidogrel.
+Antithrombin or antiplatelet therapy with aspirin or clopidogrel/ticagrelor.
 This is used to prevent more blood clotting.

 Medicines that lower cholesterol, particularly LDL cholesterol.
-These include medicines such as statins.
+These include medicines, such as statins.
 Newer medicines called PCSK9-inhibitors are for people with inherited high cholesterol.
-Ask your healthcare provider if these medicines can help prevent a heart attack.
+Ask your healthcare provider if these medicines may help prevent a heart attack.

 You may also need other procedures to restore blood flow to the heart.
 These are described below.

-This procedure opens up a blocked or narrowed coronary artery.
+This is the preferred treatment for an acute heart attack.
+It involves opening up a blocked or narrowed coronary artery.
 There are several ways to do so.
 After coronary angiography has found a blockage, a new catheter with a small balloon at its tip may be inflated inside the blocked artery to open the blocked area.
 Or the blocked area may be cut away with a special device or vaporized with a laser.
 A tiny metal coil called a stent is often expanded inside the artery.
 The stent remains in place to help keep the artery open.

-This surgery is also called bypass surgery or CABG (pronounced "cabbage").
+This surgery is also called coronary artery bypass surgery or CABG (pronounced "cabbage").
 It is often done in people who have chest pain (angina) and severe coronary artery disease that can't be treated with PCI.
 During the surgery, the surgeon makes a bypass to let blood flow around the blockage.
 This is done by grafting a piece of a vein from the aorta to the coronary artery beyond the blocked part of the artery.
 The surgeon often takes veins from a leg.
 Arteries from the chest or an arm may also be used to bypass blockages.
-These bypasses last longer than vein grafts.
+These bypasses last longer than vein grafts and are, therefore, preferred.

 Possible complications of a heart attack include: